luxdvie/electro-dm/README.md

 # What is it?

-It's a Laptop, Bluetooth Speaker, Custom Battle Station (with addressable RGB LEDs), Elgato Stream Deck, Spotify Playlists, Custom Client+Server software, and Phillips Hue Lights.
+It's a Laptop, Bluetooth Speaker, Custom Battle Station (with addressable RGB LEDs), Elgato Stream Deck, Spotify Playlists, Custom Client+Server software, custom sounds, and Phillips Hue Lights.

+## Elevator Pitch

+Use a soundboard, RGB LEDs, and a tablet to animate D&D actions, indicate player turns, present important player information, drive player engagement while making the process of DM'ing easier, more dynamic, and more fun.

 # Platform Components